 Vegetative houseplants like pothos and monsteras benefit from artificial grow light with both red and blue wavelengths.
 Place the light one to five feet away from the plant, depending on the plant’s specific light needs.
 Keep the light on for six to twelve hours each day.

 When using selecting and placing a light, consider the plant’s ideal light.
-For example, ZZ plants prefer low to medium indirect light, so you’d want to select a medium intensity light and place it two to three feet away from the plant.
-Alternatively, you can use a higher intensity light and place the light five to six feet away.
+For example, ZZ plants prefer low to medium indirect light, so you’d want to select a medium-intensity light and place it two to three feet away from the plant.
+Alternatively, you can use a higher-intensity light and place the light five to six feet away.

-Plants That Thrive Under Artificial Light
+15 Popular Plants That Thrive Under Artificial Light:

 While many plants can be grown with artificial light, some perform better than others.
-The following houseplants typically thrive when grown with artificial light.
+The following houseplants typically thrive when grown with artificial light:

 Plants That Prefer Sunlight

-Fiddle Leaf Fig plants and Meyer Lemon from experience have proved particularly difficult to grow successfully under artificial lights for reference.
+Fiddle Leaf Fig plants and Meyer Lemon, from experience, have proved particularly difficult to grow successfully under artificial lights for reference.

 What are the Main Types of Artificial Grow Lights Suitable for Houseplants?